EthanJamesCoronel/enterprise-networking/Lab 1 - Enterprise Network Campus/verification/verification.md

 The RID assignments are as follows: `1.1.1.1` for `R1`, `2.2.2.2` for `R2`, `3.3.3.3` for `ABR1`, and `4.4.4.4` for `ASBR1`.

-Note: At this stage, no default route was injected into the OSPF domain because the static default route on `ASBR1` is configured with object tracking (`track 1`).
-IP SLA and object tracking will be configured in the IP SLA subsection.
-Consequently, the static default route was not installed in the routing table of `ASBR1` and therefore not propagated via Type 5 LSAs.

 ![[r1_ospf_neighbors.png]]

 ![[r2_ospf_neighbors.png]]